riceissa/issarice.com/wiki/making-my-working-environment-portable.md

   something in older versions of Vim and save myself from minor frustration each time I copy-pasted worth it? -->

+- Newer versions of [Git](wiki/git.md) require adding `default = simple` in the push section of one's configuration file in order to preserve the old pushing behavior.
+  But in older versions of Git, having this line causes Git to spit out an error.
+  Moreover, the Git configuration syntax does not allow conditional (e.g. on Git version) settings.
+  This means one must rely on some shell script to generate that line conditionally, or to keep two copies of the Git configuration file, or to manually remove that line when using older versions of Git, or something like that.
+  For now I have opted for the final approach, because I rarely use older versions of Git.
+  But this is the kind of interesting (and frustrating, depending on one's mood) problems one runs into in trying to make one's working environment portable.

 # External links

   * [How to Efficiently Work Offline](http://www.wikihow.com/Efficiently-Work-Offline) by Vipul Naik